jonnations/CarnivoranDentitionDiet_MS/README.md

 - The remainder of the scripts are for plotting (plot name/number included in the title), or tables generates in [kableExtra](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html) as `.tex` and `.png` files.
 The plots are stored in the `Plots` directory.

-## **`mod_outputs`**

-- This directory stores the model outputs generated in the 13 model scripts called in the `Code/D_All_Models.Rds` file. brms stores the model objects as `.rds` files.
-These can be loaded via `brms:brm()` or with the `readRds()` command, which we use a lot in other scripts here.

-- This directory will be empty in the Dryad repo to save space (all 67 model outputs = 367Mb in size), but running the `Code/D_All_Models.Rds` script will populate it.

 ## **`Plots`**

 - All of the output plots are stored here.
 There are both `.pdf`s and `.png`s of most of the plot files.
-Additionally, several table outputs are stored here as they are rendered in the package [kableExtra](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html) into figures and `.tex` files.
+Additionally, several table outputs are stored here as they are rendered in the package [kableExtra](https://cran.r-project.org/web/packages/kableExtra/vignettes/awesome_table_in_html.html) into figures and `.tex` files used in the manuscript production.